hvianna/audioMotion-analyzer/README.md

 	freqLo: <number>, // lower edge frequency
 	freqHi: <number>, // upper edge frequency
 	peak: <array>,    // peak values for left and right channels
-	hold: <array>,    // peak hold frames for left and right channels - values < 0 mean the peak is falling down
+	hold: <array>,    // peak hold frames for left and right channels - values < 0 mean the peak is fading or falling down
 	value: <array>    // current amplitude on left and right channels }
 ```

 `peak` and `value` elements are floats between 0 and 1, relative to the lowest and highest volume levels defined by [`minDecibels`](#mindecibels-number) and [`maxDecibels`](#maxdecibels-number).

 `hold` values are integers and indicate the hold time (in frames) for the current peak.
-The maximum value is 30 and means the peak has just been set, while negative values mean the peak is currently falling down.
+Negative values mean the peak is currently fading or falling down, depending on the value of [`fadePeaks`](#fadepeaks-boolean).

 Please note that `hold` and `value` will have only one element when [`channelLayout`](#channellayout-string) is set to *'single'*, but `peak` is always a two-element array.